-These applications deliver high resolution real-time 3D, identifying complex, highly reflective or black objects in 6 DOF – whether machined, glass or plastic, and can be combined with 3D inspection prior to robot placement.
+The application delivers high resolution real-time 3D, identifying complex, highly reflective or dark objects in 6 DOF – whether machined, glass or plastic, and can be combined with 3D inspection prior to robot placement.

 Neocortex increases flexibility in recognizing various objects, and enables the robot to react to different orientations, bin depths or lighting in real time.
 Sensor input and dynamic machine control provide real-time, reactive control in chaotic environments.